UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 #### Transmission example

-1. main sets `CS` to `LOW` - the sub that the main wants to communicate with is activated - all other subs are already disconnect from `MOSI` and `MISO` lines as their CS line is not active
+1. main sets `CS` to `LOW` - the sub that the main wants to communicate with is activated - all other subs are already disconnected from `MOSI` and `MISO` lines as their CS line is not active
 2. main writes the first bit on the `MOSI` line, and, *simultaneously*, sub writes the first bit on the `MISO` line
 3. main starts the clock
 4. on *rising edge*